 If you already have a pension with us, you may be able to transfer straight into that.
 If you don’t, or if you’re looking to upgrade your pension, you’ll be able to open a new self invested personal pension and move your pension savings into it.

 The value of your pension can go down as well as up and you may get back less than has been paid in.
 There's no guarantee you'll be any better off by transferring.

 Is transferring right for you?

-Deciding whether to move your pension can be a complex decision and transferring is not right for everyone.
+Deciding whether to combine your pensions can be a complex decision and is not for everyone.
 So you’ll need to ask yourself some important questions.

 Does your pension have any special features?